apache/spark/docs/configuration.md

 Spark uses [log4j](http://logging.apache.org/log4j/) for logging.
 You can configure it by adding a `log4j.properties` file in the `conf` directory.
 One way to start is to copy the existing `log4j.properties.template` located there.

+# Overriding configuration

+In some cases you might want to provide all configuration from another place than the default SPARK_HOME/conf dir.
+For example if you are using the prepackaged version of Spark or if you are building it your self but want to be independent from your cluster configuration (managed by an automation tool).

+In that scenario you can define the SPARK_CONF_DIR variable pointing to an alternate directory containing you configuration.
+Spark will then use it for the following configurations:

+ * spark-defaults.conf and spark-env.sh will be loaded only from the SPARK_CONF_DIR
+ * log4j.properties, fairscheduler.xml and metrics.properties if present will be loaded from SPARK_CONF_DIR,
+ but if missing, the ones from SPARK_HOME/conf will be used.